 - Have you received payment from a person or business that recently filed for bankruptcy?
 You’ll be hearing from the trustee wanting that money back.

 - Were you injured by a defendant who has filed for bankruptcy?
 Engaging with the bankruptcy proceeding might be the only way to protect your legal rights.

 If any of the above relates to your situation, you need to contact Attorney Scott J. Goldstein today.
-Our firm has helped countless non-debtors protect their rights to payment in the bankruptcy system.
+Our New York law firm has helped countless non-debtors protect their rights to payment in the bankruptcy system.
 The simple fact is that no one else has your best interests at heart during the process.
 To make sure you get paid what you are owed, we highly recommend reaching out to our law firm today.
 We can review your case, provide advice, and jump in to protect you during the bankruptcy proceeding.

-Does a Bankruptcy Trustee Protect You?
+Does a Bankruptcy Trustee Protect Creditors?

-The trustee is the person who oversees administration of the bankruptcy estate.
+The trustee is the person who oversees the administration of the bankruptcy estate.
 They might even collect the debtor’s assets and sell them to free up money to pay creditors.